Lipschitz regularity for manifold-constrained ROF elliptic systems: Introduction and main results

 The minimization of $\mathcal E$ is equivalent to maximize the probability $P(u|f) \propto P(u) P(\eta)$ of recovering $u$ for known $f$, when one chooses the total variation (i.e., the first integral in $\mathcal E$) to model $P(u)$.
 The latter should be understood as a mild regularization term, as the look for minimizers within the space of bounded variation (BV) functions allows for discontinuities across curves, which is desirable to preserve edges or boundaries of objects in images.
 In turn, the second integral in $\mathcal E$ plays a fidelity role as it penalizes the restored image to be too far away from the observed one, while $\lambda$ may be regarded as a weight balancing the relative relevance of the two terms involved.

 In this framework, we wonder whether regular parts of the image survive to this denoising process, that is, if the regularity of the source $f$ is inherited by the minimizer $u$.
 This can be obtained under natural curvature restrictions on $\mathcal N$ and topological ones on the range of $f$.
-More precisely, let us consider the convexity radius
+More precisely, let us consider the following upper bound for the convexity radius:

 where $\kappa$ is an upper bound for all sectional curvatures of the geodesic ball $B_h(p,R)$ for $R < R_\kappa$, and ${\rm inj}_p(\mathcal N)$ denotes the injectivity radius of the ball at its center $p$.
 Recall that $B_h(p,R)$ is strongly convex provided that $R \leq R_\kappa$ (cf. \cite[Theorem IX.6.1]{Chav}).
 With this notation, we prove